 There’s not much rainfall in Dungog throughout the year, but the wettest season is the summer between December and March.
 This is also when the weather is the hottest, but its inland location keeps average temperature in the mid-20s Celsius.
 Visitors head down to the beaches along the coast in the summer months, but be prepared for the odd wet day.
 Autumn sees less rain between April and June and slightly cooler temperatures, which make it a prime time for outdoor activities like hiking and cycling.
 The winter months still boast comfortable conditions, but temperatures tend to drop a bit at night, so it would be wise to pack a jacket.
 This is also the dry season, so less rain between June and September balances out cooler days.

-What are the top things to do in Dungog?
+Top things to do in Dungog

 Barrington Tops National Park